deepcharles/ruptures/README.md

 - C. Truong, L. Oudre, N. Vayatis.
 Selective review of offline change point detection methods. _Signal Processing_, 167:107299, 2020. [[journal]](https://doi.org/10.1016/j.sigpro.2019.107299) [[pdf]](http://www.laurentoudre.fr/publis/TOG-SP-19.pdf)

+## Latest news

+- Welcome to our new PhD student, [Nicolas Cecchi](https://fr.linkedin.com/in/nicolascecchi/fr)!
+He will integrate new algorithms in <span style="color:blue">ruptures</span> and create tutorials and illustrative examples.

+- NASA uses <span style="color:blue">ruptures</span>!
+They <ins>monitor crops</ins> in California and Iran.
+We submitted an article, let's hope for the best!!
+  - Jalilvand, E., Kumar, S.V., Haacker, E., Truong, C., Mahanama, S., 2024, Characterizing spatiotemporal variability in irrigation extent and timing through thermal remote sensing, submitted to Remote Sensing of Environment.

+- We have been contacted by CHELSEA FC to monitor players using <span style="color:blue">ruptures</span>.
+Stay tuned...

+- We use <span style="color:blue">ruptures</span> to understand the <ins>regulation of acetylcholine</ins>, an important neurotransmitter that plays a role in muscle contraction (involved in myasthenia gravis).
+Check out our work at the [Journal of Physiology](https://doi.org/10.1113/JP287243)

+- They use <span style="color:blue">ruptures</span> to detect changes in <ins>classroom engagement and student participation</ins> in Japan.
+[Check out their work](https://doi.org/10.1186/s40561-024-00317-6)

+- <span style="color:blue">ruptures</span> is part of a larger pipeline to <ins>observe Earth</ins>, in particular marine biodiversity.
+The authors use it to find change in the phytoplankton diversity.
+[Check out their work](https://doi.org/10.1007/s10712-024-09859-3)

+- We work with Croatian crystallographers (hi [Zoran Štefanić](https://www.irb.hr/eng/About-RBI/People/Zoran-Stefanic)!) to [understand protein motions using angular diagrams](https://pubs.acs.org/doi/10.1021/acs.jcim.4c00650).
+We will keep you posted for our next joint publications.

+- [Charles Truong](https://charles.doffy.net) presented <span style="color:blue">ruptures</span> at [PyConDE & PyData Berlin 2024](https://pretalx.com/pyconde-pydata-2024/speaker/BFRLAK/).
+[Check out the video.](https://kiwi.cmla.ens-cachan.fr/index.php/s/ss3rZwNSKwGtyQW)

 ## Basic usage